- Merlina Gabuco Idaosos (Phd Home Economics, MSc Food Technology, BSc Food & Nutrition)

 4. Bachelor of Education in Food and Nutrition (Block Release) for either Primary or Secondary school teachers.

-The four programmes will cover natural sciences, applied sciences, as well as research and social sciences as stipulated in the bulletin.
+The seven programmes will cover natural sciences, applied sciences, as well as research and social sciences as stipulated in the bulletin.

 regards to client motivation and non-adherence to dietary guidelines and goals

 the workplace.
 It runs for a minimum of six months.
 Students are responsible for securing places for attachment and should obtain approval from the advisor and the necessary documentation before going for attachment.
 (Must be taken during the seventh semester of the BSc. programme)

 GENERAL EDUCATION COURSES

 ORIE 100: ORIENTATION (0 Credits)